Download Our Free E-book

 Typically, notices to vacate are sent 30, 60, or 90 days before the lease expires.
 The leasing agreement should include the lease’s termination date.
 A notice to quit is still required if a landlord or tenant decides to end the lease arrangement before the agreed-upon termination date.
 Regardless of the situation, go over the lease to see how many days you have to provide notice without incurring a penalty.

 You must be aware of your rights as well as state and local rules when it comes to notifications to vacate timelines.
-Knowing this information will help to determine when a notice to vacate is required.
+Knowing this information will help to determine when a notice to vacate a property is required.

 Landlords must provide a reason when they give someone notice to vacate.
 They cannot give notice without a reason.
-In some situations, a landlord can give the notice to vacate before the end of the leasing agreement.
+In some situations, a landlord can give the notice to tenant to vacate before the end of the leasing agreement.

 A landlord cannot give someone notice for doing something or saying they will do something; they are legally allowed to do.